-Famously situated opposite the site of the historic home of British boxing and sharing its name, this compact pub certainly punches above its weight.
+Situated opposite the historic home of British boxing, this compact pub certainly punches above its weight.